copp1723/onekeel_agent/README.md

    ```
    This will automatically:
    - Extract clean content from the URL
-   - Summarize the extracted content
+   - Summarize the extracted content using property path access

+   The multi-step execution engine supports:
+   - Sequential execution of multiple tools
+   - Passing outputs between steps with template variables
+   - Advanced property path access with syntax like `{{step0.output.content}}`
+   - Automatic type handling for object and primitive values

 The agent will automatically parse the task intent using either rule-based or LLM-powered parsing, select the appropriate tool, and execute the task.
 For multi-step tasks, the agent will create and execute a plan with multiple steps in sequence.